They're Everywhere! Polish Books for Kids in Translation

 Bees by Piotr Socha

 The large-format album about bees was translated into Spanish, German and several other languages.
-Their author, Piotr Socha, was awarded the prize for best scientific book in the ‘children’s book’ category at Wissenschaftsbuch des Jahres 2017 in Vienna.
+The author Bees, Piotr Socha, was awarded the prize for best scientific book in the ‘children’s book’ category at Wissenschaftsbuch des Jahres 2017 in Vienna.
 The book consists of 30 illustrated spreads, inviting the reader into the world of bees.
 We find out how a honeycomb is made, what a beekeeper’s job consists of and what different honey types taste like.
 Piotr Socha's book was inspired by his family story and childhood memories – the author’s father was a beekeeper.
 Aside from books for children, Socha makes board games and audiobooks.

 Centre of Polish books in London: Tuwim, Chernobyl, emigration